wardle/hermes-api/README.md

 # hermes-api

-This defines the java API interfaces for [hermes](https://github.com/wardle/hermes), making it easier to use hermes from java clients.
+This defines the Java API interfaces for [hermes](https://github.com/wardle/hermes), making it easier to use hermes from Java, or other JVM languages.

-This is not designed to be referenced directly by client applications.
+This library is not designed to be referenced directly by client applications.
+It is actually a dependency of the main hermes library and so will be included in your project as a transitive dependency when you use hermes.

-Instead, users interested in using Hermes from Java, or another JVM hosted language should simply use the hermes library jar directly from their build tool.
+Therefore, users interested in using hermes from Java, or another JVM hosted language should simply use the hermes library jar directly from their build tool.

-For example:
+For example, here is how I use this from a Java application using maven:

 ```xml
 <dependency>